Tropical Mango Kale Smoothie

 Blend until smooth.

-Divide the mango kale smoothie between two serving glasses and enjoy immediately.
+Divide the smoothie between two serving glasses and enjoy immediately.

 This smoothie tastes best when served fresh, though leftovers will keep covered in the refrigerator for 24 hours.

-You can make it vegan by replacing dairy milk with any plant-based milk like soy milk, almond milk, coconut milk, etc. Coconut water, pineapple juice, or orange juice are also great vegan replacement for milk.
+You can make a vegan mango kale smoothie by replacing dairy milk with plant-based milk like soy milk, almond milk, coconut milk, etc. Coconut water, pineapple juice, or orange juice are also great vegan replacements for milk.

-You can add coconut yogurt or another vegan yogurt in place of plain yogurt.
+You can add coconut yogurt or another vegan yogurt instead of plain yogurt.
 Also, skip adding honey or use maple syrup instead.

-Reduce the quantity of milk and make a thicker version of this smoothie.
-Transfer it to a wide bowl and then top it with your favorite toppings such as diced fruits, muesli, granola, chia seeds, coconut flakes, seeds, or nuts of your choice.
+Reduce the milk quantity and make a thicker version of this delicious green smoothie.
+Transfer it to a wide bowl and then top it with your favorite toppings, such as diced fruits, muesli, granola, chia seeds, coconut flakes, or nuts.

-Sometimes, I also like to add some edible flowers to beautify my smoothie bowls, especially when I am serving them to my guests.
+Sometimes, I also like to add edible flowers to beautify my smoothie bowls, especially when serving them to my guests.

 Variations

-You can add flax seeds, chia seeds, hemp seeds to this smoothie
+You can add flax seeds, chia seeds, and hemp seeds to this smoothie

 An inch of fresh ginger adds a lovely zing to green smoothies.
-You can also add a pinch of ground turmeric for all its health benefits.
+You can also add a pinch of ground turmeric.

 Storage Suggestions

-Make this smoothie fresh for the best result.
-As you can prep a night before and freeze the fruits, it only takes 5 minutes to come together or even less than that.
+Make this refreshing smoothie fresh for the best result.
+As you can prep the night before and freeze the fruit, it only takes 5 minutes to come together, or even less.

 Leftovers can be stored in a mason jar or a covered glass jar in the fridge for up to 24 hours.